Mohamed-kittany/S3-File-Management-and-Notification-System/README.md

 - **`move_and_clean_s3_objects`**: Moves files within the S3 bucket into structured directories and cleans up any duplicates.
 - **`upload_log_to_s3`**: Uploads the local log file to S3.
 - **`create_sns_topic`, `get_sns_topic_arn`, `subscribe_email_to_topic`**: Manages SNS topics and subscribes emails for notifications.

+## Automated Scheduling

+To ensure that the system runs smoothly throughout the day without manual intervention, a scheduler is integrated into the system.
+It is set to execute the main function every 4 hours, which can be adjusted according to specific needs.
+This functionality is crucial for environments where regular updates are necessary.

+- **Schedule Setup**: Utilizes Python's `schedule` library to run the main script at defined intervals.
+- **Error Handling**: Includes robust error handling within the scheduling to ensure that any issues are logged and managed appropriately.